Disproving the quasi-uniformity of the Halton sequences and of some Halton-type sequences: Further results: Halton-type sequences

 \section{Further results: Halton-type sequences}

-As mentioned in Section~\ref{sec:intro}, the Faure sequence is known not to be quasi-uniform.
-More precisely, for any prime base $p$, the $p$-dimensional Faure sequence fails to be quasi-uniform; see \cite[Theorem~4.3]{DGS25}.
+As mentioned in Section~\ref{sec:intro}, for any prime base $p$, the $p$-dimensional Faure sequence fails to be quasi-uniform; see \cite[Theorem~4.3]{DGS25}.
 The proof in \cite{DGS25} relies on properties of Pascal matrices modulo~$p$ together with Lucas's theorem.
 In this section, we work out an alternative proof of \cite[Theorem~4.3]{DGS25} from the viewpoint of Halton-type sequences, using arithmetic in the ring of polynomials.
 We also present further examples of Halton-type sequences that are not quasi-uniform.